alexisbellido/node-tests/react-test/README.rst

   $ docker run -it --rm --mount type=bind,source=$(pwd),target=/home/node -w /home/node node:10.11-alpine npm run start

-`HtmlWebpackPlugin <https://webpack.js.org/plugins/html-webpack-plugin/>`_ uses `<public/template.html>`_ to generate the HTML with the links to Javascript and CSS using lodash syntax.
+This example uses multiple instances of `HtmlWebpackPlugin <https://webpack.js.org/plugins/html-webpack-plugin/>`_ with templates from `<public/template.html>`_  and `<public/template-footer.html>`_ to generate the HTML with the links to Javascript and CSS using lodash syntax.
 The inject option is set to false to avoid inserting the Javascript automatically and hash is true for cache busting.
-This could be a Django template in other directory.
+This can be used with Django templates.

 Issues
 ---------------------